 The Winter Festival of Brumalia, Roman Hoodies and Diocletian’s Edict of Maximum Prices December 11th

-According to my Goddess Book of Days, December 11th is dedicated to Bruma the Roman Goddess of Winter.
+December 11th is dedicated to Bruma the Roman Goddess of Winter or so says my Goddess Book of Days,.
 However, I’m not having much luck tracking her down.
-Elsewhere, I find reference to a Greek or Roman festival of Winter called Brumalia which, according to some, starts in late November and is normally said to end on the 25th December, the Roman Solstice.
+Elsewhere, I find reference to a Greek or Roman festival of Winter called Brumalia.
+It starts in late November and ends on the 25th December, the Roman Solstice.
+Or so they say.
 But, only the Goddess Book of Days has it on December 11th.

 cOVER OF THE GODDESS BOOK OF DAYS by Diane Stein